woosting/linux/contents/syncthing/auto-start/systemd.md

 |/run/systemd/system|Runtime units|
 |/usr/lib/systemd/system|Units of installed packages|

-> `/etc/systemd/system` is known to have been successfully used in a Debian Jessie LXC ARM7.1 container!
+> NOTE: `/etc/systemd/system` is known to have been successfully used in a Debian Jessie LXC ARM7.1 container!

 <!--